 See for example Young and Tilley (2006).
-It is important to realise that a CBA primarily evaluates the efficiency of projects, often in terms of benefits minus costs, or the benefit-cost ratio.
-Implicitly or explicitly it also evaluates the effectiveness.
+It is important to realize that a CBA primarily evaluates the efficiency of projects, often in terms of benefits minus costs, or the benefit-cost ratio.
+And implicitly or explicitly it also evaluates the effectiveness.
 If, for example, an infrastructure project aims to reduce travel times, the CBA also makes clear if the project is effective, i.e. if it really reduces travel times.
-However, a policy does not only need to be effective and efficient, but also fair, and in some cases fairness is a very important criterion.
+But a policy does not only need to be effective and efficient, but also fair, and in some cases fairness is a very important criterion.
 Section 6 discusses this topic in more detail.

-What a policy maker needs is often more than insights into effectiveness, efficiency and fairness.
-In an earlier paper (Van Wee, 2009) it is argued that these three criteria are important, but not sufficient.
+And what a policy maker needs, is often even more than insights into effectiveness, efficiency and fairness.
+In an earlier paper (Van Wee, 2009) I argue that these three criteria are important, but not sufficient.
 What also matters are three more criteria:

 - ease of implementation

 - flexibility

-- long-term robustness.
+- long term robustness

-The ease of implementation can depend on legal and institutional barriers, and social resistance and public support.
-Flexibility relates to "the ease to adapt the policy, because of the easy or difficulty to foresee changes" (Van Wee, 2009).
-Long-term robustness relates "to the question of whether a policy is 'no regret' under uncertain long term developments that could have a major impact on society" (Van Wee, 2009).
+The ease of implementation can, amongst others, depend on legal and institutional barriers, and social resistance and public support.
+Flexibility relates to 'to the ease to adapt the policy, because of the easy or difficulty to foresee changes' (Van Wee 2009: 12).
+Long-term robustness relates 'to the question of whether a policy is 'no regret' under uncertain long term developments that could have a major impact on society' (Van Wee 2009: 12).

 The message of this discussion on criteria relevant for policy makers is that the selection of policy instruments depends on many criteria, and not all criteria are well addressed in a CBA.
-Although a CBA is often a very useful tool to ex-ante evaluate candidate policy options, it does not mean that the outcome of the CBA is sufficient for real world policy decisions.
+Although I think a CBA is often a very useful tool to ex ante evaluate candidate policy options, it therefore does not mean the outcome of the CBA is sufficient for real world policy decisions.
 The remaining part of this paper should be seen in the perspective of the broader set of criteria for policy decisions, even though the primary focus is on CBA and next costs and benefits.

-The remaining part of this paper is organised as follows.
-The next section introduces regulations for safety and the environment, followed by a discussion on the relationships between regulations and direct and indirect costs, and between regulations and benefits.
-It then elaborates on the implications of the previous two sections.
-Finally, because a CBA evaluates welfare effects, but ignores equity issues, this paper looks at the importance of ethical issues for regulations, finishing with some concluding remarks.
+The remaining part of this paper is organized as follows.
+The next section introduces regulations for safety and the environment.
+After that I discuss the relationships between regulations and direct and indirect costs, and between regulations and benefits.
+Thereafter I elaborate on the implications of the previous two sections.
+Next, because a CBA evaluates welfare effects, but ignores equity issues, I discusses the importance of ethical issues for regulations.
+The paper finishes with some concluding remarks.